 In the not-too-distant past, the idea of using augmented reality in the classroom was more of science fiction than reality.
 However, the rapid advancements in AR technology have made it accessible and valuable for educational purposes.
 Teachers and students are increasingly leveraging AR to create interactive, engaging, and immersive learning experiences.

-A lire également : What Are the Latest Techniques in Sustainable Fish Farming in the UK?
+Lire également : What Are the Latest Techniques in Sustainable Fish Farming in the UK?

 AR in education is not about replacing traditional teaching methods but about complementing them.
 It can bring abstract concepts to life, cater to different learning styles, and help students to better understand and retain information.
 The use of augmented reality in the classroom can be especially beneficial in science subjects, which often involve complex concepts and theories.